24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Where to stay with 24 hours in Boston

-With its size and popularity, choosing where to stay in Boston isn’t always easy.
-If you’ve got a quick layover in Boston, the best areas to stay are Downtown, Back Bay, the Theater District, and the Waterfront.
-Here are a few recommendations to start your accommodation search.
+With the city’s size and popularity with travelers, we know that choosing where to stay in Boston isn’t always easy.
+If you’ve got a quick layover in Boston, our favorite areas to stay are Downtown, Back Bay, the Theater District, and the Waterfront.

 citizenM North Station